Digitale Events

 Which emoji best reflects your current mood?

-What word best describes this meeting?
+Which word best describes this meeting?

-Describe our current collaboration with a word or an emoji.
+Describes our current collaboration with a word or an emoji.

-When is it particularly good?
+When is it particularly suitable?

 – For any group size